 The purpose of this section is to assist the receiver in determining what deliverables and services will be needed from the information systems.
 There will be generic requirements that are applicable to all receiverships.
 However, to a larger extent, the receiver’s information systems requirements will reflect the characteristics of the subject insurer.
 The receiver will need to look at the full scope of historical operations, as well as the new requirements that are specific to the receivership proceeding, to determine the data processing tools that are essential to carry out the receiver’s obligations, keeping in mind what the receiver has inherited from the insurer in terms of disposal and acquisition costs.

-It may be necessary to perform a detailed study of a receiver’s data processing requirements and compare this to the level of systems functionality provided by existing systems.
-If this level of functionality is deemed to be unacceptable, the receiver will need to modify the existing systems or replace them to provide the required information processing.
+It may be necessary to perform a detailed study of a receiver’s data processing requirements and compare this to the level of systems functionality and security provided by existing systems.
+If this level of functionality or security is deemed to be unacceptable, the receiver will need to modify the existing systems or replace them.

-This section provides a checklist of the functions associated with insurance, reinsurance and receivership that should be considered when evaluating systems requirements, including software and hardware considerations.
-Software considerations will include data capture, processing and reporting capabilities.
-Hardware requirements will consider system sizing for central processing units (CPUs) and data storage devices, such as DASD and tape drives, as well as peripheral equipment and related items.
+This section provides a checklist of the functions associated with insurance, reinsurance and receivership that should be considered when evaluating system requirements, including software, hardware and security considerations.
+Software considerations will include any accounting, claims, imaging or policy applications, the management of email and/or instant messaging platforms, along with any other tools that provide data capture, processing and reporting capabilities.
+Hardware requirements will include computing power of application servers and data storage devices, including both on premises and cloud hosted, as well as peripheral equipment and related items, such as network capabilities.
+Security considerations will include data protection, endpoint protection, user access controls, network security and physical security.

 By definition, any list of standard requirements may fail to address requirements unique to an individual estate.
 This checklist will serve as the basic outline of a systems requirements study that should be supplemented by the receiver and information systems staff.